tardisgo/tardisgo/README.md

 haxe -main tardis.Go --interp
 ```
 ... or whatever [Haxe compilation options](http://haxe.org/doc/compiler) you want to use.

+PHP specific issues:
-Note that to compile for PHP you currently need to add the haxe compilation option "--php-prefix tardisgo" to avoid name conflicts.
+Pleae note that to compile for PHP you currently need to add the haxe compilation option "--php-prefix tgo" to avoid name conflicts and that very long PHP class/file names cause problems on some plaforms.

 ## Next steps:
 Please go to http://github.com/tardisgo/tardisgo-samples for example Go code modified to work with tardisgo.